Bankruptcy: Changes in the Law Under BAPCPA

 New Priority for Unpaid Child Support and Alimony

-Bankruptcy laws provide a system of re-payment priority for people and companies that are owed money (called "creditors").
-Under the new bankruptcy law, the bankruptcy trustee will first pay people who are owed unpaid child support, and alimony.
-That means the bankruptcy filer's family members take priority over any other lender.
-See Child Support and Bankruptcy to learn more.
+Bankruptcy laws provide a system of repayment priority for people and companies that are owed money, also known as creditors.
+Under the new bankruptcy law, the bankruptcy trustee will pay people who are owed unpaid child support and alimony ahead of other creditors.
+That means the bankruptcy filer's family members take priority over other lenders, including student loans.

 Mandatory Financial Management Education

-After the conclusion of the meeting of creditors and other bankruptcy proceedings, bankruptcy debtors must participate in a government-approved financial management education program.
-It's only after that the bankruptcy court will grant you a bankruptcy discharge.
+After filing for bankruptcy and often after the conclusion of the meeting of creditors, bankruptcy debtors must participate in a government-approved financial management education program.
+Only after that will the bankruptcy court grant you a bankruptcy discharge.

 Questions About Changes in Bankruptcy Law?
 Talk to a Lawyer Today